ironfox-oss/IronFox/docs/FAQ.md

 We'd also recommend checking out [this article from privacy and security researchers](https://privsec.dev/posts/android/f-droid-security-issues/), [this post from the developer of WireGuard](https://gitlab.com/fdroid/fdroiddata/-/issues/3110#note_1613430404), and [this thread from GrapheneOS](https://infosec.exchange/@GrapheneOS@grapheneos.social/113900951182535101).

-While we do provide our own [F-Droid repository](https://fdroid.ironfoxoss.org/fdroid/repo/index.html) for those who insist on using F-Droid, F-Droid's client isn't without its own privacy and security issues *(notably: [not properly notifying users of updates...](https://codeberg.org/celenity/Phoenix/issues/89#issuecomment-3145034))*, so other installation methods, such as [Accrescent](https://accrescent.app/app/org.ironfoxoss.ironfox), should be preferred if possible.
+While we do provide our own [F-Droid repository](https://fdroid.ironfoxoss.org/fdroid/repo/index.html) for those who insist on using F-Droid, F-Droid's client isn't without its own privacy and security issues *(notably: [not properly notifying users of updates...](https://codeberg.org/celenity/Phoenix/issues/89#issuecomment-3145034))*.

-For those who do insist on using F-Droid to install and update IronFox, we would recommend using [F-Droid Basic](https://f-droid.org/packages/org.fdroid.basic/) as your preferred client of choice, as it is more secure than the standard F-Droid client, due to its reduced feature-set.
+For those who do use F-Droid to install and update IronFox, we would recommend using [F-Droid Basic](https://f-droid.org/packages/org.fdroid.basic/) as your preferred client of choice, as it is more secure than the standard F-Droid client, due to its reduced feature-set.

 ## How can I download Nightly builds?